-Overall, operating losses at Fastening Systems declined by \$1.4 million to a \$1.6 million operating loss in the quarter ended March 31, 2004 as compared to an operating loss of \$3.0 million in the quarter ended March 30, 2003.
-This change was principally attributed to the fact that the first quarter of 2003 included non-cash losses associated with the sale-leaseback of property and equipment, while the first quarter of 2004 reflected closure and other costs and decreased productivity as the result of the shutdown and relocation of our Lakewood, Ohio facility into remaining operating facilities, offset in part by lower selling, general and administrative expenses.
+Overall, operating profit at Fastening Systems declined by \$2.8 million to a \$1.6 million operating loss in the quarter ended March 31, 2004 as compared to an operating profit of \$1.2 million in the quarter ended March 30, 2003.
+This decline was principally attributed to closure and other costs and decreased productivity as the result of the shutdown and relocation of our Lakewood, Ohio facility into remaining operating facilities, offset in part by lower selling, general and administrative expenses.

 Corporate Expenses and Management Fees.
-General and administrative expense at the corporate office decreased by \$0.2 million for the three months ended March 31, 2004 as compared to the three months ended

-March 30, 2003.
+General and administrative expense at the corporate office decreased by \$0.2 million for the three months ended March 31, 2004 as compared to the three months ended March 30, 2003.
 The decrease is primarily due to \$1.3 million of legacy restricted stock award expense in 2003 which ended in December 2003, partially offset by an increase of \$0.7 million of compensation and other expense as a result of the increase in personnel related to establishing a stand-alone corporate office.

 Interest Expense.
-Interest expense decreased by approximately \$0.1 million for the three months ended March 31, 2004 compared to the three months ended March 30, 2003.
+Interest expense decreased by approximately \$0.1 million for the three months ended March 31, 2004 compared to the three months ended March 31, 2003.
 The decrease is the result of the timing and amount of borrowings in 2003 related to the acquisitions of HammerBlow and Highland and cash received in sale-leaseback transactions, mostly offset by an increase in our effective interest rate from 4.42% at March 30, 2003 to 4.64% at March 31, 2004.